ocf/ocfweb/ocfweb/docs/docs/staff/powers.md

-Staff privileges are distinct from the Board of Directors, General Manager, and Site Manager(s), which hold executive/legislative/judicial powers, although in practice many staff members are Directors and vice versa.
+Staff privileges are distinct from the Board of Directors, General Manager, and Site Manager(s), which hold executive/legislative/judicial powers, although in practice virtually all Directors are staffers.

 ## Staff